nekoCd4/VibeNest/README.md

   - `MAILJET_API_KEY=your-mailjet-api-key`
   - `MAILJET_API_SECRET=your-mailjet-api-secret`
   - Optionally: `MAILJET_SMTP_HOST`, `MAILJET_SMTP_PORT`, `MAILJET_SMTP_SECURE`

+Admin tools

+- There is an admin-only UI to re-send verification emails at `/admin/resend-verification`.
+The admin user must have `isAdmin` set in the database.
+Use that page to reissue verification links for specific users.

 ## Security notes
 - **Mailjet and its dependencies may be affected by SSRF vulnerabilities.** See: https://github.com/advisories/GHSA-2p57-rm9w-gvfp